The next phase of all-inclusive playground is coming to Huntington

 “We are actually looking for some additional funding because it will probably cost a little more than that,” said McKenna.

-She said project will probably more around $300,000, and Asbry said he is already looking forward to it.
+She said the project will probably more around $300,000, and Asbury said he is already looking forward to it.

 The Greater Huntington Park and Recreation District hopes to have the spray pad open by September of 2020.